 Risks Associated with Toe Walking and Cerebral Palsy

-Toe walking in children with cerebral palsy can range from mild to severe.
-While the brain damage that causes cerebral palsy will not worsen over time, symptoms like spasticity can.
+Toe walking caused by cerebral palsy can range from mild to severe.
+While the brain damage that causes cerebral palsy will not worsen over time, secondary effects of that damage such as spasticity can.

 The progression of spasticity in the calves can cause toe walking to become more severe and put children at risk for many other complications, including: